nilern/centring/design/spec/spec.md

     (: (new Some 2) (Some Int))

-# Type Classes / Capabilities
+# Type Classes / Capabilities / Kinds

 # Code Organization